open-sauced/intro/CONTRIBUTING.md

    > NOTE: Be sure to follow naming conventions.
 Notice that files are not capitalized, and in place of spaces between words, there are hyphens.

-3. **Choose a section number**
+3. **Determine the section's number**

-   Determine the section number based on our project's conventions.
-This number may represent the order of the section or follow a specific numbering scheme.
-For example, `01-contributing-guide`, `02-types-of-contribution`, `03-method-of-contribution`, etc.
+   We have specific conventions for numbering sections to maintain a consistent structure.

    In this particular project, numbers represent chapters.
+For example, `01-intro`, `02-what-is-open-source`, `03-why-open-source`, etc.

-Consider where the new section would logically fall in the course.
+   Consider where the new section you'll work on logically falls in the course.

    If you're not sure, please comment on the issue and tag a maintainer, asking for help.
-If the section you're adding isn't a chapter, you can omit the number.
+And if the section you're adding isn't a chapter, you can omit the number.

 4. **Write content**